You’ll often hear people say that men think about sex every 12 seconds, or some other ridiculous number.

 With careful intervention, most men will be able to resume a healthy sex life after the initial recovery period.

 Even then, the likelihood is that pleasure will be diminished, and men will only experience dry orgasms, as they will no longer ejaculate – merely experiencing the mental side of orgasm.
+This is not common, and when it happens, it is temporary.

 How does prostate surgery affect you sexually?